seanox/aspect-js/README.md

 BF: Review: Optimization and corrections
 BF: Documentation: Correction of encoding
 BF: Build: Optimization / correction of the release process
-BF: Composite Events: Correction of the missing selector for:
+BF: Composite Events: Correction of the missing selector
 BF: Test: Correction of the output of failed assertions
 CR: Reactive: Added for a reactivity rendering
 CR: Composite: Added a domain concept based on namespaces
-CR: Composite Events: Extended of EVENT_RENDER_NEXT for generated text nodes
 CR: Composite: Aligned to the syntax for: COMPOSITE_ID / ELEMENT_ID / CUSTOMIZE_SCOPE
 CR: Composite: Extension of the element id for an optional reference
+CR: Composite Events: Extended of EVENT_RENDER_NEXT for generated text nodes
 CR: NPM: Change to a package with scope (is also already in 1.4.0)
 CR: Build: Releases are now only available on the release page
 CR: Build: Switch to UglifyJS
-CR: Server: Added Ant task to start and stop
+CR: Server: Added Ant task to start and stop (web server)
 CR: Playground: Added as a playground for development
 CR: Test: Update web server to version 5.5.x
 CR: Test: Added Assert.assertUndefined(...) / Assert.assertNotUndefined(...)